SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

     }
 }
 ```
-This view model takes 2 publishers as inputs that represent the user changing the text in a text field and the user tapping the submit button, respectively.
+This view model takes 2 publishers as inputs whose events represent the user changing the text in a text field and the user tapping the submit button, respectively.
 The view model exposes an output publisher called `buttonIsEnabled` which we discussed in the previous section.

-What we want to do in our unit test for `buttonIsEnabled` is to actually manipulate the text that the user has entered so we can test that `buttonIsEnabled` emits the proper values as it changes.
+In our unit test for `buttonIsEnabled` we want to manipulate the text that the user has entered so we can test that `buttonIsEnabled` emits the proper values as the text changes.
 How do we provide this input in a test?
 This is one of the few great uses for a `Subject`.

-Subjects are special objects that can be both a publisher and a subscriber.
+*Side note: Subjects are special objects that can be both a publisher and a subscriber.
 They should be used [sparingly][avoid-subjects] as they are imperative in nature and often lead people that are new to reactive programming to learn bad habits.
-Unit tests, however, are a perfectly normal place to utilize them to serve as input streams for your tests.
+Unit tests, however, are a perfectly normal place to utilize them to serve as input streams for your tests.*

 Here's an enhanced version of our unit test that shows how to use this subject to fill in the missing events that were going to drive the test: